 Interaction with other pharmaceuticals.
 Studies show that CBD oil may interact with certain drugs.
 At some doses, CBD can affect the metabolism of pharmaceuticals, such as antiepileptic drugs, steroids, and antihistamines.

 Overdose.
 As with other cannabinoids, no fatal overdose of CBD oil has been reported.
-Studies show that patients can tolerate fairly high doses of cannabidiol.
-However, very high doses of CBD can increase the severity of side effects such as drowsiness and nausea, and an excessive dose of CBD oil may be obviously less effective than a moderate amount.
+The studies show that patients can tolerate fairly high doses of cannabidiol.
+However, very high doses of CBD can increase the severity of side effects, such as drowsiness and nausea, and an excessive dose of CBD oil may be obviously less effective than a moderate amount.

 CBD May be Converted to THC by Your Body

 Against the popular belief, it’s not true.
 Let’s refer to science to refute this claim.
 In 2016, a scientific community used simulated gastric fluid to conduct an experiment and find out if CBD would convert to THC.
 The results have shown that cannabidiol has indeed transformed into tetrahydrocannabinol during the investigation.
 Yet, while the very first experimentation did approve such a result, subsequent studies have reduced it to dust once the tests on real people and animals were conducted.

 What they’ve shown is no traces of psychoactive THC in the stomachs of all participants whatsoever.
 After that, the World Health Organization studied the problem and made a report in 2017, which reflects the confirmation of the fact that cannabidiol does not pass into tetrahydrocannabinol under the influence of gastric juice.

 This result points on a fact that CBD cannot possibly be converted into tetrahydrocannabinol, even while taking high doses of cannabidiol.
 In contrast, sufficient amounts of CBD can reduce or even neutralize high THC levels.